-Revention POS is a restaurant POS system provider used by over 10,000 businesses around the world.
+HungerRush, formerly Revention POS, is a restaurant POS system provider used by over 10,000 businesses around the world.
 The company is known for their range of products and quote-based pricing.
-Working with Revention, merchants can mix and match their hardware and software to create a solution that works perfectly for their business.
+Working with HungerRush, merchants can mix and match their hardware and software to create a solution that works perfectly for their business.

-In the world of restaurant POS systems, Revention POS is almost a dinosaur.
+In the world of restaurant POS systems, Revention POS—which in summer 2020 rebranded as HungerRush—is almost a dinosaur.
 Whereas some of the most popular restaurant POS systems like TouchBistro, Toast, and Lavu have been founded in the last 10 years, Revention started all the way back in 2003.
 However, even though Revention is older, it still offers a tech-forward and feature-rich solution that can rival many of the more modern systems on the market today.

-To find out just how Revention compares, let’s break down this POS system.
+To find out just how Revention (now HungerRush) compares, let’s break down this POS system.
 We’ll go over the features and price to better understand the value it offers to small business owners.
-We’ll also offer up some alternatives to Revention, so you can come away with a better understanding of all your restaurant POS system options.
+We’ll also offer up some alternatives, so you can come away with a better understanding of all your restaurant POS system options.

 Let’s dive in.

 HungerRush, originally Revention, is a Texas-based POS provider used by over 10,000 businesses around the world.
 According to the company’s Crunchbase page, the name Revention is an amalgamation of the words “revolutionary,” “retention,” “re-invent,” and “invention.”

 The HungerRush system is a hybrid system, which means it can work locally (data stored on your computers) or via the cloud (data stored on the company’s servers and transferred to your computer via the cloud).
 It can also function offline.
 When you first sign up for HungerRush, a representative will perform an on-site installation of the HungerRush software and hardware, and also provide you with training.